 Holes of note include:

 Hole 7- A medium length par 4 over a ridge bunkered either side of the fairway- leaving a downhill approach to a pretty green set against a lake.

-Hole 8- a longer par 3 which requires a water carry off the tee to an elevated and well bunkered green set at a right to left angle to the approach
+Hole 8- a longer par 3 which requires a water carry off the tee to an elevated and well bunkered green set at a right to left angle.

 Hole 11- a magnificent par 5 travelling in a long arc around a lake.
-The journey from tee to green involves swampland, trees, bunkers and the lake.
+The journey from tee to green involves swampland, trees, bunkers and the lake itself.
 It is a beautiful hole in it’s own valley.

 Hole 12- a downhill par 3 with a skyline green.
 Take a picture, and take a moment!

 Hole 14- a lovely par 5 with water in play all the way down the right hand side of the hole, and then just when you think you are safe you find the water veers right across in front of the almost peninsula like green.
 You need to hold your nerve for the approach.
 Short or left is wet, and anything not on the green could be awkward...

 Hole 16- a dramatic downhill par 3 to an island green.
 You need the right length, line and flight- and your heart will be in your mouth until it lands.

 With any signiifcant breeze it will be hard to know if you have the right club in your hand..

 Hole 17- just a lovely looking hole with the downhill tee shot making the hole play a little shorter than it’s length and leaving a short iron approach across the water to a green which looks like it was meant to be there.
 It’s a real birdie chance near the end of the round.